 Keep your protection up to date

-Updating your antivirus software will help protect your laptop or PC against viruses and malware.
-Keeping it up to date is critical because new viruses are being created all the time – so even if you bought your antivirus a month ago, it might need updating now.
+Update your antivirus software to help protect your laptop or PC against all types of malware.
+It’s critical to keep your cybersecurity tool current because new viruses are being created all the time.
+Even if you bought your antivirus a month ago, it might need updating now.
 Check out AVG’s antivirus solutions — they install quickly and update automatically for effortless protection.

 Make regular backups of your files and store them on an external hard drive, with a cloud service, or both.
-This can help prevent the loss of important information should you get another virus.
-If you haven't been making backups before, now is a good time to start.
+This can help prevent the loss of important information should you get another malware infection.
+If you haven't been making backups, now is a good time to start.

-#4 Take proactive steps to prevent getting another one
+#4 Take proactive steps to prevent another infection

-Here are some quick and easy things you can do to avoid downloading a virus again:
+Here are some quick and easy things you can do to avoid downloading any more malware again:

 Getting rid of a virus or malware on a Mac

-Many Mac users think they can’t get viruses or malware.
-This isn’t true, even though the amount of viruses and malware targeting Mac computers is lower than for PCs and laptops.
+Many Mac users think they can’t get viruses, spyware, worms, or other malware.
+This isn’t true, even though there are fewer viruses and malware targeting Macs than there are for Windows PCs and laptops.
 We've got an in-depth guide to Mac security, but we'll give you a quick rundown here.

 Some well-known examples of malware for Mac computers include:

-The two main risks Mac users might face are false alert messages and previously installed malware.
-If you see any kind of message while browsing the internet along the lines of “a problem has been detected with your Mac” – this is highly likely to be an attempt to get you to download malware.
+The two main risks Mac users face are false alert messages and previously installed malware.
+If you see any kind of message while browsing the internet along the lines of “a problem has been detected with your Mac,” this is highly likely to be an attempt to get you to download malware.
 Instead, make the following tips part of your daily Mac habits.

 - Ignore the message.
-If you did download anything from the site, quit Safari (or whichever browser you’re using), go to the Downloads folder and drag any items in there to the Trash.
+If you did download anything from the site, quit Safari (or whichever browser you’re using), go to the Downloads folder, and drag any items in there to the Trash.
 Then empty the Trash.
-Avoid visiting the website again because it’s possible it has been hacked.
+Avoid visiting the website again because it’s possible that it has been hacked.

-- If you think malware has already been installed on your Mac — especially if you’re seeing pop-up messages asking for your Apple ID or credit card details — quit the app / software you think might be infected, launch your Activity Monitor and locate the app in question, or search for the malware named above.
-When you’ve identified the malware, click the Quit Process button and quit the Activity Monitor.
-Then go into your Applications folder and drag the unwanted software into the Trash, emptying it afterwards.
+- Quit the infected app.
+If you think malware has already been installed on your Mac — especially if you’re seeing pop-up messages asking for your Apple ID or credit card details — quit the app / software you think might be infected.
+Open your Activity Monitor and locate the app in question, or search for the malware named above.
+When you’ve identified the malware, click the Quit Process button, then quit the Activity Monitor.
+Then go into your Applications folder and drag the unwanted software into the Trash, and empty the Trash.

-- Finally, make sure all your software and apps are up to date and that you’ve installed the latest OS fixes and updates directly from Apple.
+- Finally, make sure all your software and apps are up to date.
+Also confirm that you’ve installed the latest OS fixes and updates directly from Apple.